xuwen-ho/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
-In this version of Match, removing an availability will not delete his/her assignments on that day.
+In this version of Match, removing an availability will not delete assignments tagged to that deleted availability.
 </div>

 What you should see: